 Finance teams need data about all operational spend available at once, in one place.
 In reality, this requires payment methods that are connected to a central platform or system.
 This way you can see spending as it happens, from anywhere.

-4. Save time and increase accuracy
+4. Save time and gather accurate finance data

 Wouldn’t it be better not to have to input the same data over and over?
 On top of that, you can also ensure that the data you have is more accurately recorded, without having to double- and triple-check it every time.
 And over time, data quality in general improves considerably.